TechEvolvace/buttons-function-testing/README.md

     * Despite not using the explicit HTML button element, the addEventListener function was able to make the div element act like a button that when clicked upon will run the function needed for Experiment 2!
     * The type="number" explicitly prohibits the user from entering any non-number characters here!
     * The parseInt helps convert the string value of the number entered from the .value command to an integer!

+## Experiment 3
+* Attempts to display a message that determines whether the "number" the user entered is a number or not
+* Used the type="text" for the input areas for this experiment, instead of type="number"
+* Used a makeshift div element and styling to create an area that looks like a button to be clicked on, similar to Experiment 2!
+* Findings:
+    * It does determine whether the input is a number or not
+    * The one issue is that it determines an empty string as an actual number, when it shouldn't.
+        * This is because isNaN attempts to convert a string input into a number before checking if that new value is a number or not.
+        * An empty string when converted into a number is 0, which is acutally a number.
+This 0 is the value that isNaN checks if it's a number input or not, not the empty string "" value!